Provinces of Algeria

-Algeria, since December 18, 2019, is divided into 58 wilayas (provinces).
-Prior to December 18, 2019, there were 48 provinces.
-The 58 provinces are divided into 1,541 baladiyahs (municipalities).
+Algeria, as of 2025, is divided into 69 wilayas (provinces).
+Prior to November 16, 2025, there were 58 provinces.
+The 69 provinces are divided into 1,541 baladiyahs (municipalities).
 The name of a province is always that of its capital city.

-According to the Algerian constitution, a wilaya is a territorial collectivity enjoying economic and diplomatic freedom, the APW, or "Popular Provincial Parliament/Provincial Popular Parliament" (the Assemblée Populaire Wilayale, in French) is the political entity governing a province, directed by the "Wali" (Governor), who is chosen by the Algerian President to handle the APW's decisions, the APW has also a president, who is elected by the members of the APW, which Algerians elect.
+According to the Algerian constitution, a wilaya is a territorial collectivity enjoying economic and diplomatic freedom, the APW, or Popular Provincial Parliament/Provincial Popular Parliament (the Assemblée Populaire Wilayale, in French) is the political entity governing a province, directed by the Wali (Governor), who is chosen by the Algerian President to handle the APW's decisions, the APW has also a president, who is elected by the members of the APW, which Algerians elect.

+On November 16, 2025, the announcement was made of 11 new provinces in the Hautes Plaines and the south of the country.
+These 11 new provinces are Aflou, Barika, Ksar Chellala, Messaad, Aïn Oussera, Boussaâda, El Abiodh Sidi Cheikh, El Kantara, Bir El Ater, Ksar El Boukhari, and El Aricha.
+They were created at the expense of the former provinces of Laghouat, Batna, Tiaret, Djelfa, M'sila, El Bayadh, Biskra, Bouira, Médéa, and Tlemcen.

 List

-By 1984 the number of Algerian provinces were fixed at 48 and established the list of municipalities or "communes" attached to each province.
+By 1984 the number of Algerian provinces was fixed at 48 and established the list of municipalities or "communes" attached to each province.
 In 2019, 10 new provinces were added.

 The province numbers are the first 31 provinces (see the second section) in Arabic alphabetical order, after the adding of 17 more provinces in 1983 and 10 more in 2019, the old numbering was kept and the 27 provinces created since 1984 have been assigned codes from 32 to 58, in Arabic alphabetical order.

-The following table presents the list of provinces, showing for each its numerical code, its name (which is at all times the same as the name of the capital city of the province), the number of districts ("dairas"), the number of municipalities, its area, and its population.
+The following table presents the list of provinces, showing for each its numerical code, its name (which is in every case the same as the name of the capital city of the province), the number of districts ("dairas"), the number of municipalities, its area, and its population.